milescsmith/cytobank-uploader/README.md

 There are (currently) four subcommands:

 * get-auth-token - Get an authorization token from Cytobank.
 Required for all operations.
-While the token will be stored to a configuration file, the tokens are only valid for 8 hrs.│
+While the token will be stored to a configuration file, the tokens are only valid for 8 hrs.
 * list-experiments - List the experiments associated with the account.
 Will print in the form of
     experimentName: experimentId
 * show-experiment-files - Prints a list the FCS files associated with the given experiment